+- 268 -

+HSCA also asked to be shown the Cuban Consulate.

+The Mexican representatives informed the HSCA staff that Victor Rico Galan had, at one time, been arrested on political charges but that he was subsequently pardoned by either Diaz Ordaz or Luis Echevarria.
+1199/ The Mexicans said that they were searching for all files and newspaper articles requested by the HSCA.

 The Mexican officials also offered their observations orally on the preliminary interviews conducted the previous day.
 They pointed out that they found it strange that Silvia had told Oswald he could not travel while in Cuba.
 They wondered what Duran was trying to tell Oswald and whether she thought that Oswald had some objective in going to Cuba other than that ascribed by the popular version.
 They also considered the manner in which Silvia obtained employment at the Cuban Consulate unusual.
-Generally they noted that Silvia and her brothers seemed to have almost programmed responses and a defensive demeanor.
-They pointed out, however, that all the Durans had been very interested in talking to us.
-In their opinion, Ruben Duran was the most credible of those interviewed by the HSCA the previous
+Generally they noted that Silvia and her brothers seemed to have almost programmed responses and a defensive demeasor.
+They pointed out, nowever, that all the Durans had been wery incerested in talking In their opinion, Ruben Buran was the most credible of those interviewed by the HSCA the previous Classification:1 day.

+631

+S000383

+C assification:

-(This form is to be used for material extracted ) from CIA-controlled documents.)
+(This form is to be used for material extracted) from CIA-controlled documents.)

-At this point, a Mexican official who had been checking the computer records informed us that Victor Rico Galan had died.
+- 269 - At this point, a Mexican official who had been checking the computer records informed us that Victor Rico Galan had died.
 HSCA staff members provided the Mexican authorities with the names of the Mexican officials who had been involved in the investigation in 1963.

-HSCA staff members met again with the Mexican police authorities at 10:00 a.m. on June 2, 1978.
-At this time, the Mexican police provided the copies of the newspaper A 314 clippings on the assassination of John F. Kennedy from the Excelsior.
+HSCA staff members met again with the Mexican police authorities at 10:00 a.m. on June 2, 1978. this time, the Mexican police provided the copies of the newspaper clippings on the assassination of John F. Kennedy from the Excelsior.
 HSCA staff members asked if the Mexicans could persuade the newspapers to reveal the sources of their stories about Oswald and Silvia Duran.
-The Mexican officials' response was negative.
-The Mexican officials informed the HSCA staff members that most of the data we wanted from the files was in their Security THE AL Service files.
-The Mexican officials working with the HSCA explained that they were the Mexican equivalent of the FBI and that the Security Service was the Mexican equivalent of the CIA; hence there was the usual bureaucratic problem involved in obtaining access to the Se-curity Service's files.
-The Mexicans informed the HSCA representatives that Emilio Carballido had been incared:
+Mexican officials' response was negative.
+The Mexican officials informed the HSCA staff members that most of the data we wanted from the files was in their Security Service files.
+The Mexican officials working with the HSCA explained that they were the Mexican equivalent of the FBI and that the Security Service was the Mexican equivalent of the CIA; hence there was the usual bureaucratic problem involved in obtaining access to the Security Service's files.
+The Hexicans informed the HSCA representatives that Emilia Carballido had been located; Classification: